Stephen-Lail/Cody-Stephen/Blink external LED/README.md

-In this repositor you can find the code we used for the circuit, how to put a circuit together, and the diagram for our circuit.
+In this repository you can find the code we used for the circuit, how to put a circuit together, and the diagram for our circuit.

 [circuit diagram here](./circuit.png)

 Instructions for building circuit